bpleonardo/bpleonardo/README.md

 Hi there 👋
 ===========

-I am Leonardo (he/they), also know as Kaigo.
+I am Leonardo, from Brazil!

 I'm a Fullstack Developer with experience in:
 <div>